ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 documented errors, then the server returns an error response indicating the error that occurred.

-# Security considerations {#security}
+# Security requirments {#sec-requirements}

 We discuss the security requirements that are necessary to uphold when instantiating the Privacy Pass protocol.

-## Requirements {#sec-requirements}

-We first discuss the security requirements of "unlinkability", and "unforgeability".
+In particular, we focus on the security requirements of "unlinkability", and "unforgeability".
 Since these are cryptographic security requirements we discuss them with respect to a polynomial-time algorithm known as the adversary that is looking to subvert the security guarantee.
 More details on both security requirements can be found in {{DGSTV18}} and
 {{KLOR20}}.

+Note that the privacy requirements of the protocol are covered in the architectural framework document (TODO: link).

 ### Unlinkability {#unlinkability}